Manse for sale

 There is a place in this world for the polite fiction, though the practice may seem a bit quaint—like handwritten letters on elegant stationery.
 It can also seem like too much effort when we’d rather just be ourselves and let other people deal.
 Still, politeness is never out of fashion, and sometimes we are happiest when we don’t reveal how well we know one another.

 It was after I got home and started opening the box that the cognitive dissonance started to set in.
 While I am happy that my post-coffee cleaning burdens are lightened by the presence of “bowl-scraper fingers,” why did they call this feature the “Chamber Maid?”
 Okay sure, it cleans the grinding chamber—and you can call that little bowl a chamber if you want to.
-But where can i buy isotretinoin makes me think of French women in skimpy costumes (oo-la-la!) or of unpleasantries like chamber pots (pee-yew!).
+But “Chamber Maid” makes me think of French women in skimpy costumes (oo-la-la!) or of unpleasantries like chamber pots (pee-yew!).
 Perhaps the oo-la-la image is meant to be a sort of pun on the whole idea of grinding (think “bane of school dance chaperones”), but I’m still not getting to coffee here in my brain.

 And what about the gender thing?
 Did I accidentally get the guys’ coffee grinder?
-Does the ladies’ version come with a muscle-y grime fighter like Mr. Clean? or a superhero like purchasing isotretinoin with a furnace of psionic energy in his chest? (“Because we know you like your coffee HOT!”)
+Does the ladies’ version come with a muscle-y grime fighter like Mr. Clean? or a superhero like Chamber with a furnace of psionic energy in his chest? (“Because we know you like your coffee HOT!”)
 Sometimes the best minds of the advertising industry elude me.
 They take you down a path and suddenly you look up and wonder, “How did I get here?!”
 Maybe I’ll just think of the Chamber of Commerce—they usually have a pot of coffee going, don’t they?

 In my town, the Texas First State Bank flies a flag so huge that it’s a landmark.
 It probably has more square footage than most of the apartments you’ve rented.
 So when the bank took down that Texas flag and replaced it with Old Glory, we knew it was time to get serious about the Fourth of July.
 Our family headed on over to the city park for live music, funnel cakes, and fireworks.